Filter Options

 Will I have enough time to see most varieties of animals in Kenya?

 “Yes, a 6-day safari will allow you enough time to see a wide variety of animals in Kenya.
 Many parks and reserves in Kenya offer good sightings of elephant, buffalo, zebra, giraffe and plenty of antelope species.
 Some of the parks are great for big cats too.
 The Masai Mara is the best place for lion and cheetah.
 To see rhino, you should either go to Laikipia Plateau or Lake Nakuru NP.
-Northern reserves such as Samburu GR have a great variety of species, including some unusual species adapted to the arid environment of the area.
-Look out for reticulated giraffe with their cryptic markings, Grevy’s zebra with their narrow stripes, and the unusual gerenuk, whose elongated necks allows them to reach high in search of leaves in the parched bush.”
+Northern reserves such as Samburu NR have a great variety of species, including some unusual species adapted to the arid environment of the area.
+Look out for reticulated giraffe with their cryptic markings, Grevy’s zebra with their narrow stripes, and the unusual gerenuk, whose elongated necks allow them to reach high in search of leaves in the parched bush.”

 6